We open for applications in October 2022 and the application deadlines are as follows:

 - Students who enroll for the Sociology track at the EUR, need to register as a guest student at Leiden.
 Registering as a guest student at Delft is not necessary seeing that the GMD Sociology programme does not include the joint course at Delft.

 To register as a guest student at Leiden University, fill out the guest student registration form.

 Visit this link:

 - Scroll down to the headline ‘Guest student’.

-Ignore step 1 (Statement issued by your study advisor).
+- Ignore step 1 (Statement issued by your Student advisor).

-- Ignore step 2 (Statement issued by Leiden University study adviser).
+- Ignore step 2 (statement issued by Leiden University study advisor).

 - At ‘Study programme’ fill in ‘History track - GMD program’